Home » Recipes » Breakfast Recipes » Spiced Pear Pancakes

 A fresh pear grated onto a paper towel.

 1. Using the coarse side of a box grater, grate the pear onto a paper towel.
-You don’t even need to peel it, just grate the peel and all except the core.
+You don’t even need to peel it, just grate everything except the core.

 2. Let the grated pear sit and drain on the paper towel for a few minutes while you measure the rest of the ingredients for the recipe.